grodetskiy/Ukrainian-Animal-Shelters/documentation/SRS.md

 - Display information about animals;
 - Display information about shelters and animals that are there;
 - Filtering and searching for animals;
--  Filtering and searching for shelters;
+-  Filtering and searching for shelters.

 ## 1. Animals
 ### 1.1 Display list of animals